 EntertainmentCelebrities Lindsay Lohan posts, deletes ‘You’re a donkey’ Arabic mistranslation on Instagram Instead of translating to "you're beautiful," the Arabic text means "you're a donkey."
-Photo Credit: Jenan Moussa By ELISSA SALAMY firstname.lastname@example.org April 22, 2015 1:19 PM Print Share fbShare Tweet gShare Email Lindsay Lohan needs to work a bit more on her Arabic skills, after an Instagram post that appeared to call her followers "donkeys."
+Photo Credit: Jenan Moussa By ELISSA SALAMY firstname.lastname@example.org April 22, 2015 1:19 PM Print Share fbShare Tweet Email Lindsay Lohan needs to work a bit more on her Arabic skills, after an Instagram post that appeared to call her followers "donkeys."
 Lohan shared the Arabic phrase Sunday night on Instagram, which she apparently thought translated to "You're beautiful," but instead meant, "You're a donkey."
 Lohan tweeted "Habibi," which is the male word for "dear" or "darling," along with a photo of the Arabic phrase and its (incorrect) English translation.
 "Let me check before you post," tweeted Jenan Moussa, a reporter for Arabic Al Aan TV, with a screenshot of Lohan's Instagram post. "[The] Arabic words don't mean "you are beautiful" but "you are a donkey."
 Lohan has since deleted the photo from her account.
 Arabic is the official language of 22 countries and is the fifth most widely spoken language in the world, according to the BBC.
 The word for "beautiful" in Arabic is pronounced "jameel" or "jameela" while the word for 'donkey' is pronounced "hemaar."
-By ELISSA SALAMY email@example.com Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By ELISSA SALAMY email@example.com Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.